knath2000/gentedekhorasan/memory-bank/systemPatterns.md

 -   **Metro Bundler Configuration:** Customizations in `metro.config.js`.
 -   **TypeScript Integration:** Strong typing.

-This structure aims for a maintainable, scalable, and cross-platform application using Expo and React Native best practices.
+This structure aims for a maintainable, scalable, native application (iOS and Android) using Expo and React Native best practices.
 It now incorporates a hybrid data model with API-driven content for core Quranic text and a stable, robust audio playback system.